ZhengChenCS/ParSecureML/README.md

 ​	``cd mpirun``

-3.Run example:
+3.Run all example program:

 ```shell
 bash run.sh
 ```

-If you just want to run a sample,
+If you just want to run a example,

 ```shell
 bash linear.sh